asperan/gitbox/README.md

 For all configuration options, see `gb help describe`.

-There is also a `docker` subcommand which prints a list of tag versions for docker.

 ### Init
 This simple subcommand initialize a git repository with an empty commit, to allow the early usage of the other subcommands.

 ### License
-The `license` subcommand retrieve the list of opensource licenses from https://choosealicense.com/ and allow the user to download the chosen license text.
+The `license` subcommand retrieve the list of open source licenses from https://choosealicense.com/ and allow the user to download the chosen license text.

+### Refresh-extra
+This subcommand refreshes the content of the `.git/extra` folder, which contains all the files used by GitBox to work.

+This command shall be run after cloning a remote repository or pulling remote commits, as they may introduce new data for GitBox.

+As this can be a heavy operation, it has a standalone subcommand.

 ### Tree
 `gb tree` pretty prints the output of `git log`.
 To navigate it you can pipe its output to a pager: `gb tree | less`.

 ## License
 This software is distributed according to the [MIT license](https://mit-license.org/).